-After you've got your Hangout app or extension running in the developer sandbox, to make it public for anyone to use, do the following:
+After you've got your Hangout app or extension running privately, to make it public for anyone to use, do the following:

 - Verify your account at Chrome Web Store by going to Chrome Web Store Developer Dashboard and clicking the "Pay this fee now" link.

-- Fill in the fields in the APIs Console by following the instructions at the APIs Console public fields.
+- Fill in the fields in the Google Developers Console by following the instructions at the Google Developers Console fields.

 - Create a Hangout button to start your app in a Hangout.
-To enable users to find your app or extension, create a Hangout button.
-Then place the button on your website.
+Create a Hangout button, placing the button on your website.
 Users then click on the button to start a Hangout with your public application or extension running inside it.

 After a user starts your app or extension, its entry will appear in the Active Apps list on the left of the screen.
-The description and icons for each entry come from the fields you fill out in the APIs Console.
+The description and icons for each entry come from the fields you fill out in the Google Developers Console.

 Active Apps list